ianestraikh/melbourne-historical-sights-ios/README.md

 # Melbourne Historical Sights

+[FIT5140](https://www3.monash.edu/pubs/2019handbooks/units/FIT5140.html) Advanced mobile systems assignment

-The application contains information about Melbourne historical sights, allows to add new sights and notifies the user in background when they are close to a sight.
+The application contains information about Melbourne historical sights, allows to add new sights and notifies the user in the background when they are close to a sight.

 ### Home Screen - MapViewController